lsst/ctrl_bps/doc/lsst.ctrl.bps/quickstart.rst

    pipelineYaml: "${OBS_SUBARU_DIR}/pipelines/DRP.yaml:processCcd"

-or a pre-made pickle file with a quantum graph, for example
+or a pre-made file containing a serialized QuantumGraph, for example

 .. code-block:: YAML

-   qgraphFile: pipelines_check_w_2020_45.pickle
+   qgraphFile: pipelines_check_w_2020_45.qgraph

 .. warning::

-   The pickle file with a quantum graph are not portable.
+   The file with a serialized QuantumGraph is not portable.
 The file must be crated by the same stack being used when running BPS *and* it can be only used on the machine with the same environment.